 Why Take It?

-People use melatonin when they have insomnia -- trouble falling asleep and staying asleep.
-They also take it for other sleep problems.
+People use melatonin when they have occasional insomnia -- trouble falling asleep and staying asleep.
+They also take it for some other sleep problems.
 This could include something called delayed sleep phase disorder.
 If you have that, falling asleep before 2 a.m. is tough.
 So is getting up in the morning.

 It's used to treat or prevent jet lag, too.
 That's the tired, run-down feeling some get when they're traveling across time zones.